cchevalier/DS9-Shiny-Playground/index.md

 ---
 ## Remember Course DS6 - Statistical Inference?

-In the first project of this course we investigated the exponential distribution and the Central Limit Theorem.
+In the [first project of the DS6 course](./ds6-project1.html) we investigated the exponential distribution and the Central Limit Theorem.

 ```r